Turkey says Syria town about to fall as Islamic State advances

 At least nine people were killed and dozens wounded in demonstrations across Turkey on Tuesday as Kurds demanded the government do more to protect Kobani, local media reported.

-Police fired tear gas and water cannon to disperse protesters who burnt cars and tyres as they took to the streets mainly in Turkey's predominantly Kurdish eastern and southeastern provinces.
+Police fired tear gas and water cannon to disperse protesters who burned cars and tires as they took to the streets mainly in Turkey's predominantly Kurdish eastern and southeastern provinces.
 Clashes also erupted in the biggest city Istanbul and in the capital Ankara.

 The victims included five people killed in Diyarbakir, the largest Kurdish city in the southeast, which saw clashes between protesters and police.